e2e4b6b7/Notifier/README.md

 java -jar build/libs/Notifier.jar
 ```

-Or just download jar file from CI and execute it
+Or just download jar file from CI, unzip it and execute it
 ```
 java -jar Notifier.jar
 ```